Probing infinite many-body quantum systems with finite-size quantum simulators: Introduction

 While the present paper will provide detailed reasoning behind the functioning of the protocol from various perspectives, which includes connections with recent studies of quench dynamics within conformal field theory (CFT)~\cite{Wen2018b,Wen2018,Fan2020_SSD,PhysRevResearch.3.023044,Fan2021} and numerous numerical illustrations, we outline in Fig.~1 a simple physical picture behind PP as engineered quasi-particle dynamics.
-Here we interpret the initial state $\ket{\psi(0)} \approx \ket{\Omega_N}$ in terms of excitations above the target state, and the physical essence of the dynamical evolution with the parabolically deformed Hamiltonian consists of ``cleaning' the bulk $A$ from these excitations by moving them to, and accumulating them at the edge $S\diagdown A$ [Fig.~\ref{fig:overview}(c)], and thus effectively ``cooling'' the bulk.
+Here we interpret the initial state $\ket{\psi(0)} \approx \ket{\Omega_N}$ in terms of excitations above the target state, and the physical essence of the dynamical evolution with the parabolically deformed Hamiltonian consists of ``cleaning'' the bulk $A$ from these excitations by moving them to, and accumulating them at the edge $S\diagdown A$ [Fig.~\ref{fig:overview}(c)], and thus effectively ``cooling'' the bulk.
 In this way the PP protocol essentially eliminates boundary effects and restores translation invariance in the bulk $A$.
-As demonstrated with examples from non-interacting fermions in one and two dimensions and interacting spin chain, our approach suggests broad applicability to both interacting and non-interacting systems in arbitrary spatial dimensions.
+We demonstrate our protocol for non-interacting fermions in one and two spatial dimensions as well as an interacting spin chain, a 1D Fermi-Hubbard model and preliminary results for a Fermi-Hubbard model on a two-leg ladder.
+These examples suggest broad applicability of our approach to both interacting and non-interacting systems in different spatial dimensions.
 While the present work focuses on initial {\em pure} states in PP, we emphasize that the approach is readily applied to mixed {\em thermal} states, where again the bulk is ``cooled'' by accumulating thermal excitations dominantly at the edge.

 Finally, in connecting the present theoretical work to a feasible experimental protocol, {\em tools for verification}, quantifying the approach to the target state $\rho_n$, must be developed.
 This can be achieved via recently developed techniques for Entanglement Hamiltonian (EH) learning ~\cite{carrasco2021theoretical, kokail2021entanglement,kokail2021quantum, qi2019determining,Bairey2019,zhu2019reconstructing}.
 Writing $\rho_n \sim \exp (-\tilde H_n)$ with $\tilde H_n$ defining EH, the Bisognano-Wichmann theorem of CFT~\citep{Bisognano_1975, Bisognano_1976,Hislop1982,Casini2011} applied to lattice models (see, e.g., \cite{Dalmonte2018,kokail2021entanglement,kokail2021quantum}) predicts that the EH for ground states has the simple structure of a parabolically deformed system Hamiltonian.
 EH learning thus provides the techniques to monitor and thus verify the approach to the target state $\rho_n$ in PP. Again we will illustrate this with examples.